tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 ## Closing

-The argument for multichannel models was originally about humans talking to AI.
-Coding is where the interaction surface is widest.
+Coding is the first killer use case for LLMs.

-Logs, files, terminals, browsers, queued user messages, CI services, deploys.
+I think coding will also be the first killer use case for interaction models.

-All coding models will be interaction models.[^robotics]
+All coding models will be interaction models[^robotics].

-[^robotics]: Coding is the first killer use case.
-    It is not the only one.
-    A general robotics model should also be an interaction model - the robot needs to be reading its sensors, planning its next motion, executing the current motion, and listening to the human all at the same time.
-    The substrate is harder (continuous motor control, real-time constraints) so I do not expect robotics to be first.
-    But the same multichannel argument applies.
+[^robotics]: I think the first human-level robotics model will also be interaction models.

 ## Footnotes